jhkennedy/sliderule-docs/rtd/source/user_guide/prov-sys/blacklist_refresh_token.md

-# Blacklist a Refresh token
+# Blacklist a refresh token

 Make a given refresh token invalid